Are Marketing and Ethics Mutually Exclusive?

 These are just some of the questions that concern consumers, especially among the younger demographics such as Gen Z and Gen Y. They’re looking for brands who are socially responsible—and live by their claims; but also those who don’t assault them with ad messages which they have learned to pretty much ignore.
 Did you know that 92% of millennial consumers are more likely to buy products from companies who have ethical practices in place?
 And 82% of those consumers believe ethical brands do better than similar companies that lack or don’t have a firm commitment to ethical principles.
 These are big numbers; and brands not paying attention to them will experience drastic—and surprising—reductions in revenue, brand reputation and brand equity.
 All, very costly for brands to build, and take years to achieve.

-Back to Dr. Bronner?
-So what’s unique about them?
-For starters, Founder, Emanuel H. Bronner established a book on ethics: The Moral ABC.
-Example would include raising environmental awareness, social injustices, the use of USDA-certified fair-trade ingredients, and equitable compensation such as that limiting executive pay to five times that of field-level employees.
+Back to Dr. Bonner: So what’s unique about them?
+For starters, Founder, Emanuel H. Bronner established a book on ethics: The Moral ABC, an example would include raising environmental awareness, social injustices, the use of USDA-certified fair-trade ingredients, and equitable compensation such as that limiting executive pay to five times that of field-level employees.
 To put the last point into some perspective, Dunkin’ Donuts CEO, Nigel Travis, for example, said in 2015, that paying workers a minimum wage of $15 per hour was “absolutely outrageous” despite the fact that he personally earns about $4,889 per hour.
 Do the math; it’s incredulous!

 Here’s a chart Dr. Bronner uses to gauge their ethics, engagement—and results: